 Preventative Care Tips

-• Avoid placing plants near heating vents, air conditioners, or drafty areas.
+Avoid placing plants near heating vents, radiators, fireplaces, air conditioners, exterior doors, drafty windows, or areas with sudden temperature changes.

 Need Additional Help?